instancer-kirik/combocounter/EMBEDDED_STATUS.md

 ✅ **Persistent**: Always-on e-paper display, weeks of battery life
 ✅ **Simple**: Four buttons, clear feedback, zero complexity

-The ComboCounter embedded system successfully provides a **physical interface** for tracking that complements digital apps rather than replacing them.
+The Combo Chracker embedded system successfully provides a **physical interface** for tracking that complements digital apps rather than replacing them.
 It's essentially a high-quality "clicker" that sends rich, structured data to your existing tracking workflows.

 ## 🎉 Ready for Production

-The embedded ComboCounter is **production-ready** for anyone wanting to build a physical fitness/habit tracking device.
+The embedded Combo Chracker is **production-ready** for anyone wanting to build a physical fitness/habit tracking device.
 The simulation proves the concept works, the code is clean and well-documented, and the hardware requirements are clearly defined.

 **Total Development Investment:** ~3 days to working embedded system with full simulation testing.